codelion/LRMTokenEconomy/report/report.md

 ## Acknowledgments

 Thanks to Teknium and Billy for providing feedback on early drafts of this report and encouragement for its creation.
+Also thanks to Rishav for preparation of the web version from the draft.
 Nous Research is acknowledged for providing tokens for this investigation.

 # Methods